Gasherbrum I (8,068 m) – Pakistan – 2004

 Katja: “We arrived 13th june in base camp and in the beginning we had excellent weather.
 However, it lasted only until 22nd June.
 The rest of the climbing season in Pakistan was known for its disappointing weather: unceasing snow relieved only by high level storms for days on end, interspersed with only a day or two of good weather.
 Several expeditions returned home without having achieved their goals.

 The patience and persistence paid off at last.
 On 25th July, with our team of four we stood at the top of G1 in glorious weather.
-This was only possible thanks to the excellent teamwork with two other small teams: a strong team with Ralf Dujmovits & Gerlinde Kaltenbrunner plus a Spanish team with Carlos Pauner.
+This was possible thanks to the excellent teamwork with two other small teams: a team with Ralf Dujmovits & Gerlinde Kaltenbrunner plus a Spanish team with Carlos Pauner.